AliSaleemHasan/AliSaleemHasan/README.md

 ## 🛠 What I'm Working On

+- **Web Systems**: Building performant full-stack applications with modern frameworks (3 years of experience)
 - **Parallel Programming**: Optimizing algorithms for multi-core architectures using OpenMP/MPI with High performance computers
 - **AI Development**: Playing with Deep Neural Networks mostly (base knowledge)
-- **Web Systems**: Building performant full-stack applications with modern frameworks (3 years of experience)
-- **Continuous Learning**: Currently exploring quantum computing fundamentals

 ## 🌐 Connect With Me